re3Dev/servo-control-board/README.md

 - Display reads out supplied voltage for redundency.
 - Pinout is simple and single-ended.
 Assuming motor driver takes step/pulse, direction, and enable.
 Currently no support for HLFB.

-- Digital pins are taken from SC1 and SC2 of the Archimajor board:
+- Digital pins are taken from SC1 and step/dir header of the Archimajor board:

 ![SC12](https://github.com/user-attachments/assets/ce56fb87-2f87-4e5e-9f87-fcc8cab8da99)